Search over 14 Australian Stumpy Tail Cattle Dog dogs across Australia

 Origins

-ASCTDs are considered one of the oldest purebred dog breed in Australia.
-They were developed from cross-breeding the British herding dogs with the Australian Dingo.
+ASTCDs rank among the oldest purebred dog breeds in Australia.
+They arose from cross-breeding British herding dogs with the Australian Dingo.
+However, Stumpies appeared long before recorded dog breeding, leaving their true ancestry shrouded in mystery.

 Key Characteristics Of Australian Stumpy Tail Cattle Dogs